arn-the-long-beard/talk-and-seek/README.md

     npm start

-//Talk about the modification for wikipedia Api
+* Comments

-You can change development.js and the page.js to have full https
+You can change development.js and the page.js inside wikisj to have full https

+The store have information about the server in case of server request and test on local network

 * Configuration